Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Perspectives

-To conclude, we observe that the implementation discussed in Sec.~\ref{section_state_preparation} may be easily adapted to retain kinetic terms both with East and West symmetries.
-This could for instance lead to the formation of localized modes at edges of the wire, with exciting perspectives for novel forms of topological states in kinetically constrained models realizable with circuit QED.
+To conclude, we observe that the implementation discussed in Sec.~\ref{section_state_preparation} may be easily adapted to retain kinetic terms with both East and West symmetries.
+This could, for instance, lead to the formation of localized modes at edges of the wire, with exciting perspectives for novel forms of topological states in kinetically constrained models that are realizable with circuit QED.
 We are currently focusing our research efforts in this direction. \\

-\emph{Acknowledgements} The authors are indebted to S. M. Girvin for careful proof-reading the manuscript and providing valuable comments.
-The authors thank Mari Carmen Ba\~nuls and Juan P. Garrahan for insightful discussions.
-This project has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Project-ID 429529648 -- TRR 306 QuCoLiMa (`Quantum Cooperativity of Light and Matter'), and the grant HADEQUAM- MA7003/3-1; and by the Dynamics and Topology Centre funded by the State of Rhineland Palatinate.
-Parts of this research were conducted using the supercomputer Mogon and/or advisory services offered by Johannes Gutenberg University Mainz (hpc.uni-mainz.de), which is a member of the AHRP (Alliance for High Performance Computing in Rhineland Palatinate, www.ahrp.info) and the Gauss Alliance e.V.
-The authors gratefully acknowledge the computing time granted on the supercomputer Mogon at Johannes Gutenberg University Mainz (hpc.uni-mainz.de) through the project `DysQCorr'.
+\emph{Acknowledgements} We are indebted to S. M. Girvin for careful proof-reading of the manuscript and for providing valuable comments.
+We thank Mari Carmen Ba\~nuls and Juan P. Garrahan for insightful discussions.
+This project has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Project-ID 429529648 -- TRR 306 QuCoLiMa (``Quantum Cooperativity of Light and Matter''), and the grant HADEQUAM- MA7003/3-1; and by the Dynamics and Topology Center funded by the State of Rhineland Palatinate.
+Parts of this research were conducted using the Mogon supercomputer and/or advisory services offered by Johannes Gutenberg University Mainz (hpc.uni-mainz.de), which is a member of the AHRP (Alliance for High Performance Computing in Rhineland Palatinate, www.ahrp.info) and the Gauss Alliance e.V.
+We gratefully acknowledge the computing time granted on the Mogon supercomputer at Johannes Gutenberg University Mainz (hpc.uni-mainz.de) through the project ``DysQCorr''.